Watch the webinar now:

 What is a stockpiling strategy?

 A stockpiling strategy describes the systematic planning and implementation of measures to ensure the availability of materials and goods in a company.
-The aim is to ensure a continuous supply for production or sales through targeted warehousing and procurement, to avoid bottlenecks and to optimize storage costs at the same time.
+The aim is to ensure a continuous supply for production or sales through targeted inventory management and procurement, to avoid bottlenecks and to optimize storage costs at the same time.

 Core elements of the stockpiling strategy